 How is this day meant to be observed?

 - If you plan to show your solidarity on September 30th, make sure you purchase an orange shirt from an Indigenous-owned business.

-- Land acknowledgements are important but taking it a step further by learning about whose traditional territories you live on.
+- Land acknowledgments are important but take it a step further by learning about whose traditional territories you live on.

 - Do Your Research:

 - Now that you know whose traditional territory you live on, the next steps are to learn about the Indigenous People who were the land’s original caretakers.
 Google them, look up not only their history but also the current issues their communities face and how you could help.